 Should I Agree to Joint Custody?

 Child custody and child support are often the most difficult and emotional aspects of a divorce.
-Here at Setzer Law Firm, we offer child custody legal services in Southlake.
+Here at Setzer Law Firm, we offer child custody legal services in Colleyville.
 While our family law attorneys are here to help guide you through this process, there are a few things we can help you start thinking through here.

 For the purposes of this article, we have to stay specific to the state of Texas since this is where we are located and licensed to practice, but if you are in a different state, a lot of this information is relevant.
 Still, please consult a lawyer or law firm in the state where you live.
 Joint custody discussions and agreements in a court in Texas do not look the same three states over, and we cannot express how extremely personalized and customized this experience is for parents going through a divorce and their child (or children).